dcbanaynal-blip/BookWise/docs/bookkeeping-system-plan.md

 ## 7. Invoice-to-Entry Flow

 1. **Capture & Upload** – Users scan or photograph invoices/receipts and upload them via the Receipts UI.
 Records are saved with `TransactionId = NULL` so source documents exist even before categorization.
+The uploader automatically becomes the owner responsible for posting unless they reassign later; there is no "unassigned" state.
 2. **OCR Processing** – Uploads trigger OCR jobs (Tesseract or Textract).
 The pipeline normalizes the image, extracts header/line data, stores OCR text/confidence, and updates the receipt status (`Pending`, `Processed`, `Needs Review`).
+3. **Ownership & Reassignment** – The uploading bookkeeper automatically owns the receipt for review/posting.
+If workloads shift (e.g., bulk handoff of hundreds of receipts), they reassign in bulk with an audit note so the new owner is accountable.
-3. **Review & Categorization** – Accountants review the processed data submitted by Bookkeepers, confirm or adjust the OCR fields, and pick the leaf account (Posting Entity).
+4. **Review & Categorization** – Accountants review the processed data submitted by Bookkeepers, confirm or adjust the OCR fields, and pick the leaf account (Posting Entity).
 Auto-categorization suggestions can prefill selections but users retain control.
-4. **Transaction Creation/Linking** – From the review screen an accountant either creates a new transaction prepopulated with receipt totals/dates or links the receipt to an existing draft transaction.
+5. **Transaction Creation/Linking** – From the review screen an accountant either creates a new transaction prepopulated with receipt totals/dates or links the receipt to an existing draft transaction.
 A transaction can reference many receipts; each receipt ultimately links to only one transaction.
-5. **Double-Entry Completion** – The user finishes the debit/credit entries (Account Purpose + Posting Entity) so the transaction balances, then posts it.
+6. **Double-Entry Completion** – The user finishes the debit/credit entries (Account Purpose + Posting Entity) so the transaction balances, then posts it.
 Posting locks the receipts to the finalized entries.
-6. **Audit & Retrieval** – Reports and ledgers can drill down from any transaction/entry to its linked receipts for supporting evidence.
+7. **Audit & Retrieval** – Reports and ledgers can drill down from any transaction/entry to its linked receipts for supporting evidence.
 Unassigned receipts remain flagged until attached to a transaction.

 ## 8. Security and Validation